 Depression Types, Causes, Symptoms, & Treatment

 Depression is a very common problem and with the acknowledgment and acceptance of mental health issues in this day and age, it has been gaining more attention.
 Years ago, there used to be very harsh stigmas against people with mental health issues.
 Despite these stigmas, though it has become more acceptable to acknowledge one’s problems, seek help and be open about it.
 It’s important to know about depression because you or someone you know may be suffering from it.
+What Is Depression?

 Depression is when a person feels intense sadness and has certain symptoms.
 Of course, life is full of ups and downs, and people frequently go through periods of sadness.
 There are differences between typical sadness and depression.
 For example, sadness is usually triggered by particular things, and it usually goes away after shorter periods of time.
 Sadness can be solved more easily by talking about one’s frustrations and venting.
 However, if a person is persistently sad for more than two weeks then he/she may have depression.
+Signs And Symptoms

 There are many signs and symptoms of depression.
 One symptom is always feeling fatigued and tired, even when a person has slept a lot.
 Many people with depression report sleeping for as long as 10, 12 or 15 hours, only to wake up feeling tired and lethargic for the rest of the day.